eliostvs/tomate-notify-plugin/README.md

 ====================

 Tomate is a timer for the Pomodoro Techinique.
-This plugin shows screen notifications in the beginning and ending of a session.
+This plugin shows OSD notifications when the timer starts and stops.

 Installation
 ------------